How to set up an eCommerce Store

 Ok, so an order fulfilment company can save you time and effort.
 But they also cost money to employ, so is that saving worth it?

-Most order fulfilment providers aim to reduce the amount of fixed costs eCommerce store owners face.
+Most order fulfilment providers aim to reduce the number of fixed costs eCommerce store owners face.
 Yes, there will be fixed storage costs per pallet or equivalent, on either a weekly or monthly basis, but often, that’s it.
 There may some fixed costs such as account management or IT support if required, but a good fulfilment company will work with you to find a model which works for both parties.
-All other costs can be activity related, meaning you only pay per order shipped, or per stock received from the supplier.
+All other costs can be activity-related, meaning you only pay per order shipped, or per stock received from the supplier.
 This makes outsourcing eCommerce order fulfilment quite appealing in the early days, and well into the future as the business grows, as ultimately, an order fulfilment company will offer flexibility in cost and service, and the scalability in space and resource as your business grows.

 There are often additional advantages of outsourcing order fulfilment.
 Delivery charges can often be reduced, as eCommerce store owners can take advantage of a fulfilment company’s volume discounts for shipping large quantities.
 This applies to both UK and worldwide deliveries.
 Economies of scale can also be achieved through packaging.
 Again, any fulfilment company is likely to buy in huge volumes, meaning that saving is passed onto the eCommerce store owner.

 On top of all that, don’t forget the added expertise, and experience a fulfilment company can offer to help as your business grows.
-Simple things like laying out stock in an efficient manor to minimise the time it takes to pick, pack and despatch.
+Simple things like laying out stock in an efficient manner to minimise the time it takes to pick, pack and despatch.
 Many order fulfilment providers such as Whistl will also offer additional services such as product kitting, quality checking goods on arrival, and even product assembly or engraving.
 All things which can add a huge amount of time to your own day.

-Notes.
 Spark eCommerce Group is a truly unique business and is part of the Whistl group.

 Together with Spark Etail, owner and operator of several eCommerce stores, we are ideally placed to drive growth in eCommerce.
 If you’d like more information, please contact us.